leighgordy/site-plugin-ts/README.md

 of conflicts and errors.
 Its surprising how many organisations have a dozen backend teams and one large frontend team.
 You can have a dozen frontend teams too!

 ## Project Structure
+* `src/plugin` - Plugin source code.
+The contents of this folder is published ot the `lib` folder.
+* `src` - Everything other than`plugin` is used to load the plugin in webpack
-* `lib` - Contains the module code that will be used by the parent application.
+* `lib` - Contains the production version of the plugin used by external applications
-* `src` - Contains only the site assets to demo code in webpack.
-Imports the contents of lib directly.
 * `jest` - Contains jest tests

 ## Configuration